 New Relic can detect gaps on your instrumentation by analyzing your telemetry.
 These gaps can be databases, apps, or basically any other type of entity.

 For example, one application could be storing information in a non-instrumented Amazon RDS database.
-When that happens, you'll see in the form of an "uninstrumented" entity the created gaps.
-You can check it in the service map.
-You can also see the relationship between this uninstrumented entity and the instrumented one, which in this example is
+When that happens, you'll see in the form of an "uninstrumented" entity to reflect a gap of data in your instrumentation.
+On the service map, you'd see the relationship between this uninstrumented entity and the instrumented one, which in this example is